Mystery Operations Event Rules & Scoring

 -A tourniquet is required for every range officer and competitor, and it is strongly recommended to have additional trauma care supplies.

--In an emergency, provide immediate assistance and call 911.
-Notify the Match Director, Lead Medic, and declare a ceasefire on all stages.
+-In an emergency, provide immediate assistance, notify the Match Director, Lead Medic, and declare a ceasefire on all stages.
+Call 911 only if cannot reach MD/Medic or if a severe emergency.
 Remain in place and limit radio communication to essential traffic only.
 Competitors between stages should proceed to the next stage and begin their wait time upon arrival.

 -Stay hydrated.
 It's crucial to begin hydrating several days before the race.
 Always carry more water than you think you will need.